Angelina Weld Grimké: Life and career

 Angelina Weld Grimké was born in Boston, Massachusetts, in 1880 to a biracial family.
 Her father, Archibald Grimké, was a lawyer and of mixed race, son of a white slave owner and a mixed-race enslaved woman of color his father owned; he was of the "negro race" according to the society he grew up in.
 He was the second African American to graduate from Harvard Law School.
 Her mother, Sarah Stanley, was European American, from a Midwestern middle-class family.
-Information about her is scarce.

 Grimké's parents met in Boston, where her father had established a law practice.
 Angelina was named after her father's paternal white aunt Angelina Grimké Weld, who, along with her sister Sarah Grimké, had brought him and his two brothers (Francis and John) into her family after learning about them after his father's death.
 (They were the sons of her late slave-owning brother Henry, also one of the wealthy white Grimké planter family.)